- China Tours +

 Hoping to capitalize on the holidays, retailers and communities alike decorate the city in their Christmas best and lure you in with Christmas concerts, music and countless other events.

 The Bookworm features readings and live music in the evening that link China to Christmas like never seen before for a cultural event.
-There is a Christmas-themed flea market on at the Bookworm (November 26, 2016) if you want to get some present shopping done before the day.
+Expect Christmas carol-signing and other Christmas themed events.

 For more active Christmas days for the entire family, check out the Bird's Nest as the national stadium transforms to host the Ice and Snow Festival every year.
 This is a long-term event that runs from Mid-December until Mid-February with ice-skating and themed winter fun for all ages.

-The bazaar at the German Embassy (26th November 2016, 11am–6pm) is extremely popular with foreigners living in Beijing as well as locals.
+The bazaar at the German Embassy is popular with foreigners living in Beijing as well as locals.
 If you plan to go to this Christmas market, do make sure that you bring your passport for security purposes as the market is on embassy grounds and get there early as tickets sell out fast.
-In 2018, it will be on December 1, 11am–6pm and tickets are RMB 100 per voucher including discount vouchers to be used inside the market).
+In 2018, it will be on December 1, 11am–6pm and tickets are RMB 100 per adult tickets including 75 RMB discount vouchers that are redeemable inside the market.

-There is also the Hutong Winter Fayre (10th December 2016, 11am–4pm) that is also popular with visitors and foreigners living in Beijing.
+There is also the Hutong Winter Fayre in December that is also popular with visitors and foreigners living in Beijing.
 All of these will make your Christmas atmospheric while away from home.
 In 2018, it will be held on 8 December 11am–4pm and entry is free.